biketronic/T2000SXe-BIOS/README.md

 Markup is fairly complete especially in the relevant areas.

 The T2000SXe seems to store a limited number of HDD options.
 There is space for just 6 HDD types to do a string compare.
 But there is space for at least 14 types of cylinders/etc. to set....
+The limit should be 14 types.

+I suppose some types could be removed to save space?

 The plan is if the HDD compare fails to set it to type undefined/USER, which has the maximum sectors etc possible.
 The laptop will then at least boot with a HDD set, and you can use ANYHDD or similar to make it work.
+Also the BIOS menu could be modified to cycle through options rather than none, but it may be overwritten by the bios detection...?

+As only 14 types can be set and I have no idea how to add a detection system.

 What currently seems to happen is if no hdd is detected (as in an exact string match of 6 HDD types such as CP2064) it won't try and boot one.